vimpostor/vim-tpipeline/README.md

 set -g status-justify centre
 ```

 By default `vim-tpipeline` will copy your standard vim `statusline`.
-If your `statusline` is empty, a *default statusline* from the screenshot above is used.
 If you want to use a different statusline just for tmux, you can set it manually:

 ```vim